Anastasios Katsabis: PAOK

 From day one Katsabis was an important first team player for PAOK.
 In his first season he helped PAOK to finish in the 4th position and win qualification to the UEFA CUP.
 In total he played in 31 matches and scored 4 goals.
 In his next season PAOK ended up in the 5th position in the league and Katsabis was once again mainly in the starting 11 (27 matches).
 The next season brought glory to both PAOK and Katsabis.
 PAOK won the Greek Cup.
-Katsabis captained the club in the final, a match held in Nikos Goumas Stadium, Athens that found PAOK victorious against Olympiacos by 4–2.
+Katsabis captained the club in the final, a match held in Nikos Goumas Stadium that found PAOK victorious against Olympiacos by 4–2.
 In the league Katsabis featured in 23 matches and scored 2 goals.
 In his last season for the PAOK he played in 25 matches and scored 2 goals helping the club to achieve its 6th consecutive UEFA Cup qualification.

 Iraklis

-After his successful spell with PAOK Katsabis signed a contract with Iraklis Thessaloniki.
+After his successful spell with PAOK Katsabis signed a contract with Iraklis.
 He has proved himself indispensable for the club being thought of as the first team choice during his nine years he played for Iraklis.
 He featured in at least 22 matches each season of a possible 30 totaling over 200 appearances for the club, most were as a starter.
 He debuted for Iraklis in a 3–0 victory against OFI in the first matchday of the 2002–03 season.
 His first goal was scored in the 16th minute of a match against Egaleo.
 It was the second goal of the team in a match that found Iraklis victorious by 2–0.
 From the 2006–07 season till his retirement he captained Iraklis.
-In a match against Atromitos, on 10 September 2010, in Peristeri Stadium Katsabis made his 400th appearance in the top tier of Greek football (Alpha Ethniki or Superleague).
+In a match against Atromitos, on 10 September 2010, in Peristeri Stadium Katsabis made his 400th appearance in the top tier of Greek football (Alpha Ethniki or Super League).
 Katsabis retired in a match against former club PAOK.
 He was lauded by Iraklis and PAOK with a standing ovation by the Iraklis' supporters when he was substituted by Stamou in the 71st minute of the match.

-International
+International career

-Katsabis made nine appearances for Greece.
+Katsabis made seven appearances for Greece.
 Katsabis debuted for Greece as a starter in a 1–0 win against Belgium on 5 February 1999 in Neo GSZ Stadium, Larnaca.
 He scored his sole goal in a friendly match against Salvador on 18 August 1999, in Kavala National Stadium.
 It was scored in the injury time of the match and was the last goal in a 3–1 win for Greece.